TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Tips/TipOfTheDay/Index.rst

 .. _tip-of-the-day-2016-12-29:
 .. rst-class:: panel panel-default

-How to start Documentation for Your TYPO3 Extension
+How to start Documentation for your TYPO3 Extension
 ===================================================

 2016-12-29 by Martin Bless